Jai0212/Chore-Hero/README.md

 Chore Hero Backend:
 * The main file is server.js to initialize everything
 * Uploads folder has all the images uploaded in the backend
-* The contollers, routes, models and middleware are in the respective folders
+* The controllers, routes, models and middleware are in the respective folders

 To run the backend locally, type the below in the terminal:
 ```bash